Can I See Northern Lights in Iceland Tonight?

 Hello Aurora lets you track where people are seeing the Northern Lights in real time.

-When someone spots the aurora, they can share a photo and location, and it instantly appears on the map — helping others nearby know exactly where the lights are visible right now.
+When someone spots the aurora, they can share a photo and location.
+The pin will instantly appears on the map helping others nearby know exactly where the lights are visible right now.

 💡 Why it’s helpful